 UGI Reminds Residents To Be Safe and “Winter-Wise” During Extreme Cold Temperatures

-With yet another wave of extreme cold weather predicted this week, UGI again encourages our customers and the communities we serve to stay safe and warm during this latest period of record low temperatures.
-We recommend the following tips to help ensure the safe and reliable use of home heating equipment:
+With extreme cold weather expected mid-week, UGI encourages our customers and residents of the communities we serve to follow these tips to stay warm and help ensure the safe and reliable use of home heating equipment: